 I am sick and cannot complete a course component (midterm, assignment, test, quiz etc).
 What do I do?

 Contact the course instructor (e.g. by email) before or within 48 hours of a test, exam or due date.

-If you're unable to complete a course component due to symptoms of COVID-19 or flu-like symptoms then please complete the self-declaration form in Quest.
+If you're unable to complete a course component due to symptoms of COVID-19 or other flu-like symptoms, please submit the "Public Health Event" self-declaration form in Quest.

-If your illness is because of other reasons then you must submit your Verification of Illness Form (VIF) electronically through the Submission Form.
+If your incapacitation is due to other reasons then you must submit your Verification of Illness Form (VIF) electronically through the Submission Form before or within 48 hours of a test, exam or due date.
 Please have an electronic copy of your VIF ready to upload (take a picture or scan the VIF making sure all sections are readable).
 If you have questions, contact the MUO.

 The submission form should only be completed by students enrolled in the Faculty of Mathematics, including Computing and Financial Management (CFM) students.
 Software Engineering (SE) students should continue to submit their VIFs to the SE office.
 Science students should forward their VIF to the Science Undergraduate Office.
 All other students (Arts, Environment, Health) should forward their VIF to their instructor.

 False claims constitute an academic offence that will result in the disciplinary action under Policy 71 (Student Discipline).

 You should retain the original VIF for four months.

 Decisions related to accommodations due to the submission of the self-declarations or VIF is at the discretion of the instructor.

 You should be aware that when a VIF is registered in the MUO, all of your Math (i.e. ACTSC, AMATH, CO, COMM, CS, MATH, MATBUS, MTHEL, PMATH, STAT) and Science (i.e. BIOL, CHEM, EARTH, MNS, PHYS, SCI, and SCBUS) instructors will be notified.